godotengine/godot-docs/tutorials/gui/custom_gui_controls.rst

 Sizing
 ------

-As mentioned before, size is very important to controls.
+As mentioned before, size is important to controls.
 This allows them to lay out properly, when set into grids, containers, or anchored.
 Controls most of the time provide a *minimum size* to help to properly lay them out.
 For example, if controls are placed vertically on top of